 Working at JMP

-You can expect to work on a diverse range of projects in the UK and overseas, spanning a variety of sectors in an engaged design studio environment.
+You can expect to work on a diverse range of projects in the UK and internationally, spanning a variety of sectors in an engaged design studio environment.

-Career progression at the practice is demonstrated by the fact that one of our directors started their career here as a Part 1.
+Career progression at the practice is demonstrated by the fact that one of our directors started their career at JMP as a Part 1.
 For non-architects, the practice supports members of the marketing team to attend CIM courses, and encourages members of the accounts team to pursue further CIMA qualifications.